For all the information about how your tenancy and how our services may alter during the coronavirus outbreak click here.

 - Our offices are closed with all staff working at home.

 - Our Customer Contact Team is open to deal with all enquiries.
-Our opening ours are now 9amz–5pm Monday to Friday.
+Our opening ours are now 9am to 5pm, Monday to Friday.

 - If you need to contact anyone in Melin please use email@example.com and your email will be forwarded to the most appropriate person.

-We are only letting properties to support hospital discharge and homelessness prevention.
-If we do arrange a letting with you we will explain everything over the phone beforehand.
+- If we do need to arrange a letting with you, we will explain everything over the phone beforehand

 - Water leaks from the domestic plumbing system where the flow of water cannot be controlled